 Open access article processing charge information

-The article processing charge (APC) for this journal is currently 1125 USD.
+The article processing charge (APC) for this journal is currently 2000 USD.
+Canadian Dermatology Association members may be eligible for a discount of 62.69%.

 The APC is payable if and when a manuscript is accepted for publication after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.

 Submit your manuscript today at https://mc.manuscriptcentral.com/sageopencasereports